What do wolverines look like?

 Are there wolverines at Whipsnade Zoo?

-Yes, Whipsnade Zoo is home to two wolverines, male Puff and female Fi.
-Fi gave birth to two kits in February 2019 as part of a European-wide breeding programme.
+Yes, Whipsnade Zoo is home to wolverines - female Fi gave birth to two kits in February 2019 as part of a European-wide breeding programme.
 The kits, named Helga and Freyja, have since moved on to other Zoos.

-Look out for Puff and Fi in the Europe section of the Zoo, opposite our European brown bear enclosure.
+Look out for our wolverines in the Europe section of the Zoo, opposite our European brown bear enclosure.